hauntingly beautiful

 "Just give me it back."
 I gritted through my teeth.

 Maddi crossed her arms stubbornly.
-"Does it mean
+"Does it mean that much to you?"

 I gulped, nodding meakly.